 My research approach is multidisciplinary, including electrophysiology, molecular neuroanatomy, behavioural and functional studies and computational modelling.

-I am part of two large, multinational projects funded by the European Commission Framework 7 programme to identify new treatments to address the problems of obesity and diabetes: Neurofast, Full4Health and Nudge-IT (which I co-ordinate).
+I am part of three large, multinational projects funded by the European Commission Framework 7 programme to identify new treatments to address the problems of obesity and diabetes: Neurofast, Full4Health and Nudge-IT (which I co-ordinate).

 My role in this is to help in understanding the neuronal circuitry in the hypothalamus that regulates appetite and energy balance, and how specific interventions affect this circuitry.
 We study these neuronal circuits by mapping the expression of the immediate-early gene c-fos, and by recording the electrical activity of identified hypothalamic neurons, in response to interventions that increase or reduce appetite